-Air Force Aid Society (AFAS)/Army Emergency Relief (AER)/Navy & Marine Corps Relief Society
+Air Force Aid Society, Army Emergency Relief and Navy-Marine Corps Relief Society:

 American Red Cross

-The American Red Cross can also help in times of emergency.
+The American Red Cross can provide the following help in times of emergency:

 The Salvation Army

-The local Salvation Army offers: Community Services, Family Emergencies Shelter, Social Services, Community Youth Services, Stepping Stone, Sally House, Thrift Store and Camp Gifford.
-Personnel may call the Administration Office at 509-325-6810 for referral to the appropriate section.
-There address is: 222 E. Indiana St, Spokane, WA 99207.
+The local Salvation Army offers community services, family emergency shelters, social services, community youth services, Stepping Stone, Sally House, thrift stores and Camp Gifford.
+Personnel may call the Salvation Army Administration Office at 509-325-6810 for referral to the appropriate section.
+The Salvation Army is located at 222 E. Indiana St. Spokane WA 99207.

 Reporting options for Sexual Assault Victims

-1. Restricted Reporting: Law Enforcement and Chain of Command are NOT notified & no consequences for collateral misconduct for the victim (underage drinking, etc.)
+Restricted Reporting - Law Enforcement and Chain of Command are not notified & no consequences for collateral misconduct for the victim underage drinking, etc:

-3. Victims have rights: To call/contact the SAPR Office and talk to them without ever choosing a Restricted or Unrestricted Report.
+Victims have rights.
+To call/contact the SAPR Office and talk to them without ever choosing a Restricted or Unrestricted Report.